Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Height: 30–32 inches

-The amazing Irish Wolfhound stands up to an impressive 32 inches at the shoulder and has a thick coat of wiry hair that looks shaggy and doesn’t need to be brushed regularly.
+The amazing Irish Wolfhound stands up to 32 inches at the shoulder and has a thick coat of wiry hair that looks shaggy and doesn’t need to be brushed regularly.
 This well-mannered, quiet breed gets along well in social settings.
-They do have a high prey drive and are known to chase after anything that runs.
+They have a high prey drive and are known to chase after anything that runs.

 13. Affenpinscher